Orckestra/orc-shared/docs/hocs.md

 Deprecated in favor of hooks from the [`react-redux`](https://react-redux.js.org/next/api/hooks) and [`react-router`](https://github.com/ReactTraining/react-router/blob/master/packages/react-router/docs/api/hooks.md) libraries.

-## `withAuthentication(Component)`

-Used to add an authentication check and loader/error message if not authenticated.
-Not usually used for app building, but is part of the AppFrame component.

-Deprecated in favor of the [Authenticate component](components.md#authenticate).

 ## `withClickOutside(Component)`

 Adds support for a `onClickOutside` prop to the component.
 This prop should be a function, and is used as an event handler for clicks outside the elements rendered by the component.
 Useful for e.g. closing dropdowns, intercepting clicks outside a modal dialog, etc. Clicks outside are handled during the capture phase, on `window.document`.
 This permits stopping event propagation at this point, before any DOM elements are allowed to respond to it.